JuliaSmoothOptimizers/JSOSuite.jl/docs/src/tutorial.md

 ## Solving

-Internally, the `solve` function selects optimizers according to the problem's property and JSO-compliant optimizers available.
+Internally, the `minimize` function selects optimizers according to the problem's property and JSO-compliant optimizers available.

 ### Available optimizers